AntonyHockin/cp3407-project/cp3407-project-v2023-main/README.md

 Checklist:
 1. github entry timestamp is BEFORE the iteration-1
+   - Project GitHub starting timestamp 15/09/23 (approx. 1:30pm)
-2. User stories are correct: see p39
+3. User stories are correct: see p39
-3. Must have more user stories than fits into iterations 1 and 2.
+4. Must have more user stories than fits into iterations 1 and 2.
 To practice the priority.

 ### Iteration 1 [4-5 weeks], add your start and end dates